 Unconstrained efficiency would require that low-valuation traders sell to high-valuation traders.
-However, such asset reallocation is delayed by preference uncertainty.
+Such reallocation, however, is delayed by preference uncertainty.
 Some traders hold more shares than they would if they knew the exact current status of their firm, while others hold less shares.
-Thus preference uncertainty generates allocative inefficiency.
 This does not necessarily translate into lower prices, however.
-Indeed, preference uncertainty has two effects on asset demand, going in opposite directions.
-On the one hand, demand increases because traders who currently have low valuation don't know it for sure and believe that they may have a high valuation with positive probability.
-On the other hand, by the same token, demand decreases because traders who currently have a high valuation believe that they may have a low valuation with positive probability.
+Preference uncertainty has two effects on asset demand, going in opposite directions.
+On the one hand, demand increases because traders who currently have low valuation believe they may have a high valuation with positive probability.
+On the other hand, demand decreases because traders who currently have high valuation fear they may have low valuation.
 If the utility function is such that demand is concave in the probability that the firm has high valuation, the former effect dominates the latter, so that preference uncertainty actually increases prices.
-The opposite holds if asset demand is convex in this probability.
-We also analyze in closed form a specification where demand is neither globally concave nor convex: in this case, we show that preference uncertainty may increase prices when the liquidity shock hits, but subsequently lowers them as the shock subsides.
+The opposite holds if asset demand is convex.
+We also analyze in closed form a specification where demand is neither globally concave nor convex and show that preference uncertainty may increase prices when the liquidity shock hits, but subsequently lowers them as the shock subsides.